Primark Co-Ords

 activities

-• Reviewed competitor journeys from ASOS, Zara, and H&M to benchmark best practices
+• Reviewed competitor journeys to benchmark best practices

-• Mapped user pain points in the product detail page (PDP) experience
+• Mapped user pain points on the PDP

 • Facilitated stakeholder interviews across design, tech, product, content, and buying to align on goals and feasibility